Kinesiology of the Hip: Integrating Structure with Function

 After the presentation, participants shall be able to:

-- understand the role of the ligaments and capsule of the hip in providing stability to the
+- Understand the role of the ligaments and capsule of the hip in providing stability to the joint.

-- understand the biomechanical reasoning behind many principles of hip joint
+- Understand the biomechanical reasoning behind many principles of hip joint protection.

 Continuing Education Credit